 The Handbook is a resource that exists to assist you in planning, navigating, and—importantly—contributing to the future policies and directions of your College.
 As is described in the section on College Governance, students are full members of virtually all faculty, College, and trustee committees, and those committees develop the policies of the College.
 Compared to many other colleges, Bowdoin has an unusually high level of student representation at all levels of governance, and the opportunity to serve and participate can be powerfully educational and meaningful.

-Whether you are new to Bowdoin or a returning upperclass student, I urge you to reflect on the coming year and determine what it is that you would like to accomplish within and beyond the classroom.
+Whether you are new to Bowdoin or a returning upperclass student, we encourage you to reflect on the coming year and determine what it is that you would like to accomplish within and beyond the classroom.
 You may never again find yourself at a time or place in your life that offers such a wonderful opportunity for growth.
 But to ensure this growth, you’ll need to challenge yourself.
-Toward that end, I urge you: resist that which is familiar and comfortable to you.
+Toward that end, we urge you: resist that which is familiar and comfortable to you.
 You will determine whether these are “the best four years of your life.”
-I hope that you use your time here to establish a personal standard of intellectual engagement, community involvement and leadership, rich and diverse friendships, and the enjoyment of “generous enthusiasms” that you will sustain and build upon throughout your life.
+Our office hopes that you use your time here to establish a personal standard of intellectual engagement, community involvement and leadership, rich and diverse friendships, and the enjoyment of “generous enthusiasms” that you will sustain and build upon throughout your life.

 Best wishes for a successful year!